Neutrino quantum kinetics in three flavors: Conclusions

 \section{Conclusions}

 Preliminary work in the context of fast flavor conversion~\cite{Chakraborty:2019wxe, Shalgar:2021wlj} concluded that the solution of the quantum kinetic equations in three flavors for a homogeneous system is different from the one expected in two flavors because of the exponential growth of $|\rho_{e\mu}-\rho_{e\tau}|$.
 In this paper, we investigate the flavor solution of a three-flavor neutrino system which is inhomogeneous and non-stationary.
 In order to do so, we numerically solve the neutrino quantum kinetic equations in a multi-energy and multi-angle framework, relying on static hydrodynamic and thermodynamic inputs from a $18.6 M_{\odot}$ spherically symmetric core-collapse supernova simulation.
 Because of the challenges intrinsic to the solution of the quantum kinetic equations, we focus on a spherically symmetric shell in the surroundings of neutrino decoupling.
-We show our findings for two representative post-bounce times, $t_{\rm pb} = 0.25$ and $1$~s, as examples of cases where the flavor conversion is triggered by slow collective oscillations in the absence of ELN crossings (in the first case) and where flavor conversion is triggered by fast instabilities (for $t_{\rm pb} = 1$~s).
+We show our findings for two representative post-bounce times, $t_{\rm pb} = 0.25$ and $1$~s, as examples of cases where flavor conversion is triggered by slow collective oscillations in the absence of ELN crossings (in the first case) and where flavor conversion is triggered by fast instabilities (for $t_{\rm pb} = 1$~s).
 First, we neglect flavor conversion and compute the angular distributions of neutrinos and antineutrinos.
-Then, we adopt such classical-steady-state flavor configuration to solve the quantum kinetic equations in the presence of flavor conversion, until a quasi-steady-state configuration is reached after $10^{-4}$~s.
+Then, we adopt such classical-steady-state flavor configuration to solve the quantum kinetic equations in the presence of flavor conversion (without any attenuation factor for the self-interaction strength), until a quasi-steady-state configuration is reached after $2.5\times 10^{-4}$~s and $10^{-4}$~s, for $t_{\rm pb} = 0.25$ and $1$~s, respectively.